lorcan2440/Simple-Truss-Calculator/readme.md

 Calculator with display for finding internal/reaction forces, stresses and strains of a pin-jointed, straight-membered, plane truss.

-100% Python; intended for personal use only but documented as a module.
-Soon I hope to make it more user-friendly and interactive.
+100% Python.

-See `Source/Truss_Calculator.py` for the program.
+See `Source/truss.py` for the program.

 Assumes linear elasticity and small deflections: I will *not* be implementing plastic behaviour or FEA to keep it *simple*.